 The more often interest compounds or is added to your balance, the bigger the difference between APR and APY.

-If a loan or investment lists an annual interest rate, you can convert it to APY to see how much interest you’d actually earn or pay.
-Some online calculators can make this process easy.
-But you can do the math using this formula:
+To gauge the difference between APR and APY — and, therefore, the true cost of interest — some online calculators can prove useful.
+If a loan or investment lists an annual interest rate in the form of APR, for example, you can convert it to APY to see how much interest you’d actually earn or pay.

-Let’s assume that you have a 6.00% annual rate (0.06) and that interest compounds monthly (12 times a year) on your account.
-The formula would look like this:
+Let’s assume that you have a 6.00% annual rate and that interest compounds monthly (12 times a year) on your account.
+That means your APY would be 6.17%.

-When you’re looking to borrow or invest, it’s important that you compare apples to apples.
+When you’re looking to borrow or invest, you must compare apples to apples.
 There are big differences between APR versus APY.
 That can make it difficult to compare loan and investment products if their rates are expressed in different ways.

 |Lender||APR Range||Loan Amount|